jaracoll/SmashingSingleStatusSprintInformation/README.md

 * STORY_POINTS_CUSTOMFIELD_CODE: The code of the customfield for the story points of the issue
 * BOARD_ID: The identifier of the board to obtain the active sprint
 * JIRA_AUTH: Credentials for using Jira
-* SPRINT_STATUSES: Complex object to define the different statuses used in your sprint
+* SPRINT_STATUSES: Complex object to define the different statuses used in your sprint.
+In this complex object you can find the available names for the dashboard identifiers.
   * statusid: Your Jira status identifier for the current srpint status